dlee0616/CSE-210-/developer/Unit04/readme.md

-jumper is a game where the avatar needs to
+jumper is a game where the avatar needs to move around and collect gems and avoid obstacles.
+Score reflect how many gems were collected and how many times the avatar hit obstacles